geekofalltrades/data-structures/README.md

 argument the value to be deleted.
 It returns the node object deleted, or None if no node was deleted.

+The BST now self-balances according to the AVL specification.
+Whenever a value is inserted or deleted, the balance of all subtrees containing that value are recursively checked, terminating at the root of the tree.
+If the balance at any step is found to be above 1 or below -1, appropriate rotations are performed to bring the tree back into balance.

 #####Assorted Sorts
 Implementations of various sorting algorithms.
 These functions were designed with Python lists in mind, and make use of indexing, pop(), insert(), and